 - A description of the spouse or registered partner's physical and mental condition, as well as the nature of the care received by the individual before and after the prisoner's arrest.

-- Letters or documentation indicating that the prisoner is the only available family member caregiver and that the spouse or registered partner either is, or would be, supportive of the prisoner's release and provision of care.
+- Letters or documentation indicating that the prisoner is the only available family member caregiver and that the spouse or registered partner either is or would be, supportive of the prisoner's release and provision of care.

 - This committee will then put together this information for the Warden's review and consideration.
-This applies to the incapacitation of spouse or partner category of compassionate release, along with others.
+This applies to the incapacitation of a spouse or partner category of compassionate release, along with others.